 Although the people may have missed Jesus' true intent, they did recognize Him in prophecy.
 And who knows how many may have later become Followers and Christians after His death and ressurection.

 And wasn't it also for us?
 We can see another demonstration of God's, love, power, and compassion, and provision.
 He more than met the needs of these people and offered them still another sign that He was the Messiah, the Son of God.

 This is also an example of the seed principle we see through-out the bible, "Seed Time and Harvest.

 I think most of us would agree that He didn't have to have these few fish and bread in order to feed these people.
 He have just spoken this food into existence.
 Instead He accepted this gift from the boy, and multiplied it until it fed thousands of people.

 And there were 12 baskets full left over and I wonder how much of that the boy took back with him.
 Whatever amount don't you suppose it was more than he brought?

 This story doesn't end here, but continues next week with Jesus helping them to understand His true mission.
 So this brings us to the end of the feeding of the five thousand.

 But, because of the way John's account was written most translators believe he intended for the account of Jesus walking on water to be included in this part of the study,

-So, moving on to "JESUS WALKS ON WATER"
+"JESUS WALKS ON WATER"